Submissions

 Reviews

-Should cover critical reviews of Brazilian works (published up to 2 years prior) or foreign works (published up to 5 years prior) guiding the reader regarding their characteristics and potential uses.
-Should go beyond a mere summary of the chapters, offering a critical assessment of the work, pointing out the possible contributions to the field of Psychology of Organizations and of Work.
-Limited to 4-7 pages.
+They should refer to critical reviews of recent national or international works (last two years), guiding the reader as to their characteristics and potential uses.
+Film reviews will also be accepted.
+They should go beyond the mere summary of the chapters (or the film), making a critical assessment of the work, pointing out the possible contributions to the field of Organizational and Work Psychology.
+Limited to 10 pages.

 Professional Experience Reports